The QCD mass gap and quark deconfinement scales as mass bounds in strong gravity: Discussions and final remarks

 Finally, we note again that, since there is no explicit SU(3) gauge symmetry in the strong gravity field equations, these may describe only the gauge singlet sector of the strong interaction, mediated by massless and massive spin-2 particles, coupled to the energy-momentum tensor of the strongly interacting matter.
 Hence, strong gravity is not expected to replace QCD, but may be used to describe interactions involving only gauge singlet states, using a gravitational type formalism, though {\it not} the sector including colour charges.
 It is therefore justified to use strong gravity to explore the stability and confinement of gauge singlet mesons and baryons, but not scattering processes that require colour charge interactions.

 \acknowledgments

+We would like to thank to the anonymous referee for comments and suggestions that helped us to improve our manuscript.
 P.B. is supported in part by the Thailand Research Fund~(TRF) and Chulalongkorn University under grant RSA5780002.
-M. L. is supported by a Naresuan University Research Fund Individual Research Grant.
+M. L. was supported by a Naresuan University Research Fund Individual Research Grant during the preparation of this work and by the gracious hospitality of Sun Yat-Sen University and Nanyang Technological University.